onera/Cassiopee/Dist2Walls/doc/source/Dist2Walls.rst

     If loc='nodes', the distance field is stored as a 'TurbulentDistance' field located at nodes, and if loc='centers', it is stored in nodes located at centers.

+    Exists also as an in-place version (_distance2Walls) that modifies a and returns None.

     *Example of use:*

     * `Compute distance to walls (array) <Examples/Dist2Walls/distance2Walls.py>`_: